Ceici92/CeciliasBlog/content/posts/StreetAR.md

 # 5. Placing objects from image tracking

-When we use the Image Tracking function of AR Foundation, the spawned prefab does not place itself intuitively regarding the position of the recognized image.
-To solve this we have to follow this :
+When we use the Image Tracking Manager of AR Foundation, the spawned prefab does not place itself intuitively regarding the position of the recognized image.
+To place the prefab correctly we have to follow this steps :

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/StreetAR/ImageTrackingPosition.png?raw=true "")

-The most important part is to create a representation of the detected image in our prefab (with a size 10 times smaller) rotated at 180° on the Y axis, and place the other objects regarding this.
+The most important part is to create a representation of the detected image in our prefab (with a size 10 times smaller) rotated at 180° on the Y axis, and place the other objects regarding the image representation.
 This way you can visualise how the objects will be spawned in real life.

 Example :